apostrophecms/apostrophe-documentation/tutorials/howtos/adding-new-batch-operations.md

 What you do inside that callback is up to you.
 In this example we publish the piece.

 `batchSimpleRoute` takes care of everything else.
+You can pass the request, the name of the batch operation and the callback.

 > Alternatively, you can write your own route from scratch.
 You'll receive the selected piece IDs via `req.body.ids`.
 However, keep in mind that if you try to get clever and use MongoDB `{ multi: true }` operations, Apostrophe won't know to call `docBeforeUpdate`, `docAfterSave` or any similar methods.